cbednarski/tryconsul/README.md

 ## Consul Web UI

 You can also view the consul web UI by hitting one of the nodes on port `:8500`.
-You can see your IPs via `consul members` or using `vagrant ssh-config` (you IPs will be different).
+You can see your IPs via `consul members` (your IPs may be different).

-    $ vagrant ssh-config | grep HostName
-    HostName 172.16.59.198
-    HostName 172.16.59.199
-    HostName 172.16.59.200

-Select any of your IPs and open it in your browser: http://172.16.59.198:8500/ui
+Select any of your IPs and open it in your browser: <http://10.7.0.5:8500/ui>

 ## Next Steps